ferd/rebar3_proper/README.md

 Todo/Gotchas
 ----

-- The plugin still relies on the `master` branch of proper.
+- The plugin relies on the `1.1.1-beta` hex package of proper.
 - No tests yet

 Use